 To get the most out of texting, make sure you import relevant, timely, and accurate data.
 Not only will this important step help you avoid the headache of texting someone about a cause they don’t care about, but it will also help you focus your efforts where they matter most.
 You'll spend less time trying to connect with outdated contacts.
 Plus, updated information helps you make your texts as personal as possible.

 Utilize Shared Inboxes for ambassadors

 There are many enthusiastic alumni and students who would love to help solicit gifts by reaching out to appropriate audiences.
 For example, members of your student government could reach out to student government alumni.
 These ambassadors are more apt to engage their personal networks on their personal devices, but they’re likely nervous about their personal mobile number going out to dozens, hundreds, or even thousands of alumni.
 To prevent this apprehension, take advantage of unlimited individual user options and assign them to shared inboxes.

 Gamify to create a friendly push

-We are all wired to promote and protect those who share our similar interests and identities.
+There's a reason 'The Price Is Right' has been on TV for decades - people love to win.
+We are all wired to promote and protect those who share similar interests and identities.
 Use that instinct to gamify donations.
+Friendly rivalries are a great start.
 If you notice that you have no donors in Ohio, text your alumni in Ohio and let them know how many more gifts or pledges have come in from Michigan.
-If the basketball team has raised a lot of money for your department of athletics, let the other sports know.
+If the basketball team has raised a lot of money for your department of athletics, let the other sports teams know.
 You can use the same idea for affinity groups and graduation years.